mkner/basic-pid/docs/examples.rst

-Even though the kinematics of motion given the typical inputs of velocity and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual electro-mechanical operational mobile robot in a physical environment introduces dynamic uncertainties that need to be accurately handled by multiple interacting process control systems.
+Even though the kinematics of motion given the typical inputs of velocity and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics that need to be accurately handled by multiple interacting process control systems.

 The following example is from the working code set of